-As the bird-like creature scooped down from the sky Wufei pulled out an o-fuda and performed a binding spell.
+As the bird-like creature swooped down from the sky Wufei pulled out an o-fuda and performed a binding spell.
 The demon screeched but the spell didn't have much of an effect on it.
 One flap of its giant wings nearly sent the monk flying.
 His chest, where the wing had hit him, ached.
 He had barely found his footing when the creature attacked again.
 It came so fast that Wufei could barely react.
-The large beak was so close that he could small its foul breath.
+The large beak was so close that he could smell its foul breath.
 Suddenly the silver wolf leaped directly at him.
 The impact knocked Wufei off his feet, but out of harms way.

 What are you doing?
-Don't just stand there, he heard a voice in his head, but he didn't have time to wonder about it, because the creature was already attacking again.
+Don't just stand there, he heard a voice in his head.
+But he didn't have time to wonder about it, because the creature was already attacking again.

 One of the wolves jumped up and went for the demon's throat, but before he reached it the creature grabbed the canine with one of its massive, razor-sharp claws, shook it and tossed it aside like a ball of cotton.
 The wolf let out a single yelp before it hit the ground and collapsed lifelessly with a broken neck.

 The silver wolf howled, it sounded like an angry cry, then attacked from the opposite side.
 The creature, much faster than its offspring, raised its other claw.